Quillwyrm/Spall-Lang/README.md

 # Spall

-**Spall** is a stack-based DSL for generating 1-bit or palette-based pixel tiles using pure code.
+> Sequential Pixel Art Layer Language

-It’s inspired by Forth, PostScript, and fantasy consoles — but targets pixel buffers directly.
+A declarative instruction flow for procedural pixel tiles, inspired by minimal stack languages (PostScript, Forth), BASIC, and ASM.

 ---

-## ✴️ What is Spall?
+## What is Spall?

 Spall is a procedural art language for describing how to *construct* sprites and tile graphics by composing operations like `CIRC`, `LINE`, `GRID`, `MELD`, and `ERASE`.
 Each operation manipulates pixel buffers in an immediate-mode, linear stack flow.